wormholelabs-xyz/example-messaging-endpoint/README.md

 - MUST support 128 Transceivers, per-integrator, in an append-only fashion [*admin only*].
 - MUST configure send and receive Transceivers independently, per-chain [*admin only*].
 - MUST track an unsigned 64-bit sequence number per-integrator.
-- MUST handle replay protection for the integrator.
+- MUST handle replay protection for the Integrator.
+- MUST handle replay protection on attestations for a Transceiver.
+- MUST allow additional attestations on messages which have been executed.
 - MUST allow for the integrator to perform custom thresholding logic.
 - MUST allow for integrators to add any Transceiver to their configuration.
 - MUST allow for off-chain configuration discoverability.